stenvala/aws-cdk-legos/README.md

 ## Python virtual environment

 In demo walkthroughs we use Python and there are some requirements.
 It is advisable to create virtual environment.
-Following commands set it up for you
+Following commands set it up for you (for MacOS)

 ```bash
 python3 -m venv ./venv